Approval Processes for courses are located in the committee description for the University Curriculum Committee (Chapter III).

 Perspective and enrolled students are required to use one of the approved third-party transcript evaluation services.
 A list of approved third-party transcript evaluation services is available from the Registrar.
 As of Fall Semester 2012, the list is comprised of the following organizations:

 Upon receipt of an official transcript or a third party transcript evaluation, an internal evaluation will be completed.
 Courses must be similar in nature, level, and content to a course in our undergraduate curriculum and applicable to one of our academic programs; this includes courses that are technical or vocational in nature.
 Continuing education courses, graduate-level courses, and courses that are remedial, or doctrinal in nature are not transferable.
-Courses which do not match with specific requirement with approval of the appropriate Academic Department Chair and/or Academic Dean.
+Courses which do not match with specific requirement may be accepted as elective credit, but may be allowed to substitute for specific requirements with approval of the appropriate Academic Department Chair and/or Academic Dean.
 Faculty Advisors, Department Chairs and Academic Deans work with transfer students to help them best apply their credits toward the UWRF degree.